-Student Success Services
+Student Success Program

-Student Success Services are designed to assist new and continuing students with negotiating the sometimes confusing and frustrating processes of the college learning environment.
-Student Success Advisors are available to answer student questions and to connect students to the myriad of resources available to the college.
-New and continuing students who do not know where to begin to get their questions answered or problems solved are welcome to call the Student Success Advisors, who will lend a friendly ear and assist the student with successfully resolving their problems.
+Student Success Program is designed to assist new and continuing students with negotiating the sometimes confusing and frustrating processes of the college learning environment.
+The Student Success Advisor is available to answer student questions and to connect students to the myriad of resources available to the college.
+New and continuing students who do not know where to begin to get their questions answered or problems solved are welcome to call the Student Success Advisor, who will lend a friendly ear and assist the student with successfully resolving their problems.
 Students are encouraged to give the Student Success Program a call or stop by the office if they have any questions or if they encounter any problems with attending class or successfully completing coursework.